Zanderskier/Proxmox-Cluster-over-Tailscale-VPN/README.md

 ```
 Ensure both Proxmox nodes can reach each other via Tailscale IPs.

-### 3. Edit Hosts file to Ensuring Hostname Resolution for Cluster Communication
+### 3. Edit Hosts file to Ensure Hostname Resolution for Cluster Communication
 **File should be edited on all nodes in cluster**

 ```bash